Research

 Due to the interdisciplinary and applied nature of our research, my students and I often collaborate with other health researchers (see Professional Affiliations) and healthcare providers/organizations (see Clinical Partners), including physicians, biologists, sociologists, epidemiologists, and biostatisticians on the IU Indianapolis campus and at other institutions.

 Finally, I have a strong track record of mentoring Clinical Psychology PhD students and setting them on a trajectory to becoming independent scientists.
-Thus far, I have graduated 9 PhD students – 5 are research-active professors and 4 are in clinical positions (see Alumni).
-I also have 6 active PhD students, all of whom are in good standing (see PhD Students).
+Thus far, I have graduated 10 PhD students – 5 are research-active professors, 4 are in clinical positions, and 1 is a postdoctoral fellow (see Alumni).
+I also have 5 active PhD students, all of whom are in good standing (see PhD Students).
 My PhD students are often the first author on publications in high-impact journals from the CBM Lab.

 Please see cbmlab.org/grants-publications.